dan-v/awslambdaproxy/README.md

 2. Optional, but I'd highly recommend taking a look at the Minimal IAM Policies section below.
 This will allow you to setup minimal permissions required to setup and run the project.
 Otherwise, if you don't care about security you can always use an access key with full administrator privileges.

 3. `awslambdaproxy` will need access to credentials for AWS in some form.
-This can be either through exporting environment variables (as shown below), shared crendential file, or an IAM role if assigned to the instance you are running it on.
+This can be either through exporting environment variables (as shown below), shared credential file, or an IAM role if assigned to the instance you are running it on.
 See [this](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) for more details.

     ```sh
     export AWS_ACCESS_KEY_ID=XXXXXXXXXX